mcmonkeyprojects/translate-tool/README.md

 Add `--max-ratio 10` to automatically stop the model if its output is 10x longer than input (defaults to 5).
 This usually indicates an AI breakdown.

+Add `--add-json "data/other-file.json"` to also append new keys in a secondary key file.

 Speed comparison:
 | CPU | 7B-MT-BT | 3B-MT |
 | --- | -------- | ----- |